 Winner of the 2017 Newberry Medal, The Girl Who Drank the Moon by Kelly Barnhill is a must read for any fans of fairy tales and fantasy.
 Barnhill weaves together pieces of many genres, creating a story reminiscent of classic fairy tales, yet at the same time all its own.
 The many elements this story explores are difficult to adequately explain, but let it suffice to say that at its heart, The Girl Who Drank the Moon is a story about the power of love and family (both born and chosen) and illustrates the very best that fairy tale and fantasy storytelling has to offer.
 Read more about The Girl Who Drank the Moon by Kelly Barnhill

 Death has been defeated and world peace achieved.
 With the guidance of Artificial Intelligence, humanity has ushered in a utopia…. mostly.
 In Scythe, Neal Shusterman posits that AI has evolved into an omniscient (and omnibenevolent) force called the Thunderhead, through which the world has achieved a true and lasting peace.
 The Thunderhead controls everything, but unlike many dystopian works, this is a miraculous and profoundly beneficial event.
 The only power that the Thunderhead does not possess is the ability to take life.
+That responsibility is assigned to Scythes, who roam the world utilizing quotas to randomly glean (aka kill) in order to keep earth’s population in check.
 Read more about Scythe by Neal Shusterman